-- (a) A tentative agenda shall be compiled at least one (1) day before each Senate meeting.
+(a) A tentative agenda shall be compiled at least one (1) day before each Senate meeting.
 The full text of all legislation to be considered as new business on the agenda shall be sent with the agenda.
-All legislation must be submitted to the Speaker within four (4) class days prior to the date of the Senate meeting - (b) Legislation submitted between one (1) and three (3) days prior to the Senate meeting can be placed on the agenda if this action is approved by the majority of the Officers of the Senate - (c) The Speaker shall decide the order of the agenda, which must be approved by a majority vote of the Internal Affairs Committee. - (d) Opening Procedures shall be the first order of business on the agenda following adoption of the minutes of the previous meeting.
-The Opening Procedures shall include an invocation, the Pledges of Allegiance to the American Flag and to the Texas Flag, the singing of The Spirit of Aggieland, roll call, and, when applicable, a Silver Taps Memorial.
-The roll call shall begin with the Student Body President, then Chairs, then senators alphabetically by caucus starting with the Caucus Leaders and followed alphabetically by last name.
+All legislation must be submitted to the Speaker three (3) days prior to the date of the Senate meeting

+(b) Legislation submitted between one (1) and three (3) days prior to the Senate meeting can be placed on the agenda if this action is approved by the majority of the Internal Affairs Committee members present and voting at an Internal Affairs Committee meeting.

+(c) Committee reports shall be included in the agenda materials.

+(d) The Speaker shall decide the order of the agenda, which can be contested by a majority vote of the Internal Affairs Committee.

+(e) Opening Procedures shall be the first order of business on the agenda The Opening Procedures shall include an invocation, the Pledges of Allegiance to the American Flag and to the Texas Flag, opening roll call, the adoption of the minutes of the previous meeting, open forum, and, when applicable, a Silver Taps Memorial.
 The Speaker Pro Tempore shall oversee all Opening Procedures.

+(1) The opening roll call shall begin with the Student Body President, then Chairs, then senators alphabetically by caucus starting with the Caucus Leaders and followed alphabetically by last name.
+The same order shall be followed during closing roll call.

-The same order shall be followed during closing roll call. - (1) The Silver Taps Memorial shall be included in the Opening Procedures the first general meeting following Silver Taps and shall include reading the name(s), class year(s), major(s), and hometown(s) of individuals being honored at Silver Taps followed by a moment of silence. - (e) An open period of no longer than one hour must be left at the beginning of every Senate Meeting to allow constituents a time to address the Senate.
-Open forum rules may be temporarily amended or extended by a two-thirds (2/3) vote of the Senate, but the total time of open forum may not be decreased. - (1) Individuals speaking in open forum shall be limited to two - (2) minutes apiece to speak freely, and two (2) minutes apiece to answer questions asked by Senators.
+(2) The Silver Taps Memorial shall be included in the Opening Procedures the first general meeting following Silver Taps and shall include reading the name(s), class year(s), major(s), and hometown(s) of individuals being honored at Silver Taps followed by a moment of silence.

+(f) An open period of no longer than one hour must be left at the beginning of every Senate Meeting to allow constituents a time to address the Senate.
+Open forum rules may be temporarily amended or extended by a two-thirds (2/3) vote of the Student Senate membership present and voting at an announced meeting, but the total time of open forum may not be decreased.

+(1) Individuals speaking in open forum shall be limited to two (2) minutes apiece to speak freely, and two (2) minutes apiece to answer questions asked by Senators.
 Current Texas A&M students shall be given priority for speaking in open forum.
-If more than fifteen (15) students are present, the sixty (60) minutes shall be divided evenly among all students who wish to speak prior to any recognition. - (2) Individuals recognized to speak in open forum may not yield their time except to the floor. - (3) All individuals speaking in open forum must sign in immediately prior to the meeting and provide their names, and if applicable, class years and residency and academic caucus information to be read to the body before they are recognized.
+If more than fifteen (15) students are present, the sixty (60) minutes shall be divided evenly among all students who wish to speak prior to any recognition.

+(2) Individuals recognized to speak in open forum may not yield their time except to the floor.

+(3) All individuals speaking in open forum must sign in immediately prior to the meeting and provide their names, and if applicable, class years and residency and academic caucus information to be read to the body before they are recognized.
 Additionally, contact information may be provided.
 If more than fifteen (15) individuals have signed in for open forum, the provision of this demographic information shall constitute proof that any individual signed in for open forum is a student.

-- (4) Individuals speaking in open forum may not speak on behalf of, or against, candidates or nominees in officer elections or confirmations taking place during that meeting.
-The Speaker must automatically end the recognition of individuals who attempt to do so. - (f) Following the periods of open forum and organizational forum provided for above, the Senator who has served the longest cumulative amount of time in the Senate who does not currently hold an officer position shall read the Mission Statement of the Student Senate and the Aggie Honor Code, as provided for in the first Article of these Bylaws.
+(4) Individuals speaking in open forum may not speak on behalf of, or against, candidates or nominees in officer elections or confirmations taking place during that meeting.
+The Speaker must automatically end the recognition of individuals who attempt to do so.

-section V. Voting Procedures
+SECTION V. Voting Procedures